Lionel S. Challis's "Peninsula Roll Call"

 5. We recommend you read our Frequently Asked Questions, before you start searching the Peninsula Roll Call.
 The FAQs will answer many of the questions that you may have.

 6. Occasionally, we find an officer who served in the Peninsula, but is not included in this edition of the "Peninsula Roll Call".
-They can be found in: Additions to the "Peninsula Roll Call".
+They can be found in: Names That are not in the "Peninsula Roll Call".

 Acknowledgments: Many people helped to bring the "Peninsula Roll Call" online.
 In alphabetical order they are: Gary Donaldson, who wrote to the RUSI on our behalf.
 Paul Horsfield, who developed the initial guide to the abbreviations.
 Tim Mahon who was instrumental in obtaining permission from the RUSI for us the published it.
 Ron McGuigan and Howie Muir who joined me in spending many hours transcribing the names from the cards into our alphabetical index.
 Rory Muir, who coordinated with the National Library of Australia for permission to use their microfilm copy of the "Peninsula Roll Call".